davidemodolo/master_thesis/presentation/speech.md

 With this work, we wanted to analyze the generative capabilities in planning intrinsic in LLMs.

+We wanted to put to the test the planning capabilities of an LLM using only the text generation capabilities of the model.

-The idea can be summarized as assessing strength and weaknesses of an LLM inside an unknown environment performing a logistics task using the uncertainty.
+An LLM inside an unknown environment performing a logistics task using the uncertainty.
-This is a common problem vastly studied with AI-based approaches.

 I can't stress this enough, this is a generative approach and we want to see the intrinsic capabilities of an LLM in planning.

+step-by-step

+Uncertainty explanation - necessary step by step to compute uncertainty

+Examples of planning where uncertainty could help (chess, delivery driver, etc.)

+Our flow

 Briefly on the environment: we run our test using the web-based platform Deliveroo.js developed by prof. Robol for the course Autonomous Software Agents.
 This platform allows us to drive an agent in a 2D environment with parcels that spawn all around the map with the goal of picking them up and delivering them to a destination.

+Models

+Prompt Engineering

+HM

+Indeed we can se that if we let an agent run...

+Qualitative results
+GPT model comparison
+Biases